jkerai1/WindowsHardeningScripts/README.md

-useful Hardening Scripts to deploy from something like intune
+useful Hardening Powershell Scripts to deploy from something like intune

 Requires admin